-We launch Patchwork Present* in February.
+We launched Patchwork Present* in February 2013.
 It’s a site that lets friends come together to collectively fund a single gift or experience that is really wanted.
 It’s about helping people meet needs in tough economic times and also about reducing the amount of unwanted gifts that end up in landfill!
 I don’t think I’m starting a wave so much as joining one – a really important and powerful movement that challenges conventional consumption and instead celebrates a more creative, collaborative and resourceful approach to living … and giving.

 Can business contribute to solve today’s global challenges?

 Individual products and services certainly can yes and I believe businesses can too, but only if those of us working in the brand and business world take personal responsibility.

 I read Caitlin Moran’s book ‘How To Be A Woman’ recently and think her point of view on pornography offers an interesting parallel with big business.
 Moran points out that her issue with pornography is not sex on film.
 After all humans have always explored erotic desires through art, literature and any other available media.
 The problem with porn is that it is an industry dominated by men, owned by big players, driven entirely by profits, not properly regulated, with dodgy working practices.
 It’s an industry that doesn’t offer true choice and instead churns out the same cheap, formulaic, crappy products for us to ‘consume’.
 The problem with pornography is that it’s an industry that promotes unrealistic and unhealthy body images, plays out ridiculous gender stereotypes and reduces all the rich and diverse pleasures of human intimacy down to a single ‘money shot’.